-22 While the draft Revised Plan was initially released for public comment with a schedule of 30 days for the receipt of public comments and a subsequent 14 day period for the Agency to update the Plan based on those comments, on September 3, 2019 the Agency announced an update to that timeline to 45 and 21 days, respectively, after reconsideration of certain language in Section 16-111.5(b)(5)(ii) of the Public Utilities Act.

-See: https://www2.illinois.gov/sites/ipa/Documents/Draft%20Revised%20Plan%20- understanding of the Final Order issued by the Commission in Docket No. 19-0995.
-While the Agency has strived to fully and accurately reflect the Commission's Order in this update, in the case of any unintended inconsistencies between this Final Revised Plan and the Commission's Order, the Final Order issued by the Commission shall govern.
+22 While the draft Revised Plan was initially released for public comment with a schedule of 30 days for the receipt of public comments and a subsequent 14 day period for the Agency to update the Plan based on those comments, on September 3, 2019 the Agency announced an update to that timeline to 45 and 21 days, respectively, after reconsideration of certain language in Section 16-111.5(b)(5)(ii) of the Public consistent with the IPA's understanding of the Final Order issued by the Commission in Docket No. 19-0995.19-0995 on February 18, 2020.
+The Revised Plan was further modified upon reopening, and subsequently amended consistent with the Order on Reopening issued by the Commission on May 27, 2021.
+While the Agency has strived to fully and accurately reflect the Commission's Order in this update, in the case of any unintended inconsistencies between this FinalModified Revised Plan Upon Reopening and the Commission's Order, the Final Order or Order on Reopening (as applicable) issued by the Commission shall govern.
 The Revised Plan covers the Agency's proposals for procurements and programs that could be conducted during calendar years 2020 and 2021.
 As discussed throughout the Plan, absent legislative changes, RPS budget limitations will constrain the ability of the Agency to conduct additional procurements or expand program capacity for its Adjustable Block Program.
 Therefore, this Revised Plan provides a general framework for changes to procurements and programs should additional funding become available.3 The Agency expects that as part of its annual procurement planning process conducted in calendar year 2021 (for implementation in 2022), it will again update and revise this Plan.